jmcvetta/ansible-logzio/README.md

 License
 -------

-This is Free Software, released under the terms of the Apache v2 license.
-See file `LICENSE` for more details.
+This is Free Software, released under the terms of the [Apache v2 license](LICENSE).
 Resist intellectual serfdom - the ownership of ideas is akin to slavery.

 Author Information